microsoft/com-rs/docs/safety.md

     }
 }

-// On drop the interface will call the IUknown::Release method impl Drop for IAnimal {
+// On drop the interface will call the IUnknown::Release method impl Drop for IAnimal {
     fn drop(&mut self) {
         // This is safe because we are calling `Release` when the interface handle is no